Catevika/react-blog/README.md

 It is available only in development mode because it deals with a local json file as database

+It uses the [easy-peasy](https://easy-peasy.vercel.app/) npm package to make using Redux easier

 <br />

 # How to use